qualify for the program

 - Food Stamps

-- General Assistance - (single couples or married couples without dependant children who are
+- General Assistance - (single couples or married couples without dependent children who are

 unable to work because of a short or long-term disabling condition)